| Romans 9:18-21 states: "Therefore hath he mercy

 they may also obtain the salvation which is in Christ Jesus

-"He who allows his belief of election to dampen his
+with eternal glory."
+C.D.
+Cole wrote: "He who allows his belief of election to dampen his

 missionary ardour has a perverted view of the doctrine.